PanosKatsaras/react-news-app/README.md

 ### NewsMag App

-A React, Vite, Bootstrap application that fetches news using an API key.
+A React, Vite, Bootstrap application that fetches news by category using an API key.

 # Getting Started